 Keywords are not case-sensitive.
 Underscores and hyphens are treated like spaces.
 For example, a search for flow finds items named flow-direction and flow_direction.

 Keywords searches are stemmed; that is, search results return the root form of inflected words.
 For example, if you search for zones or zoning, your results will include items that contain the word zone.

 It is not necessary to use a wildcard character, such as an asterisk (*), to find unspecified characters at the end of a keyword.
 This functionality is built in to searches.
 For example, if you search for wind, your results will include items that contain words such as windmill, windstorm, and so on.
 Wildcards are not supported at the beginning or in the middle of words.

 The default order of search results puts the most relevant results at the top.
-Relevance is determined by factors such as whether the keyword is part of the item name or title, how often the keyword appears in the item description, and whether the item is stored in the project file.
+Relevance is determined by factors such as whether the keyword is part of the item name or title and how often it appears in the item description.

 You can also sort items in the following ways:

 - In a catalog view or browse dialog box, click a column heading in the search results.
 Click again to reverse the sort order.

 - On the ribbon, when a catalog view is active, click the Catalog tab.
 In the Organize group, click Sort and choose a sort option.

 Folders, including subfolders of folder connections, are returned in search results if the search term matches part of the folder name.
 When a folder appears as a search result, you can browse into its contents in the Catalog pane, catalog views, and browse dialog boxes.